Sunday, 8 June 2014

 Shield us from the fiend, and give us peace anon,

-That we may defend ourselves from sin through the Guardian.
+That we may keep ourselves from sin through the Guardian.

 Of the Father and the Son give us knowledge,